pip-services/pip-services-docs/content/en/node/expressions/variants/variant.md

 #### fromDouble
-Creates a new variant from a DateTime value.
+Creates a new variant from a Double value.

 > `public static` fromDouble(value: number): [Variant]()